 Belcarra's natural beauty includes a collection of Environmentally Sensitive Areas (ESAs) that are part of a complex ecological system that includes a variety of plant and wildlife.
-The ESAs were designated by Metro Vancouver based on 2020 data.
-Belcarra's ESAs include natural features like eelgrass, mature forests, wetlands, woodlands, and riparian areas.
-Lands identified as ESAs are shown on Figure 7 - Metro Vancouver Environmentally Sensitive Areas Map (2020).
+The ESAs were designated by the Metro Vancouver Sensitive Ecosystem Inventory.
+Belcarra's ESAs include natural features like eelgrass beds, mature forests, wetlands, woodlands, and riparian areas.
+Lands identified as ESAs by Metro Vancouver and the Vancouver Fraser Port Authority (VFPA) are shown on Figure 5 - Environmentally Sensitive Areas Map.